archanaraj-m/k8s/teamstasks/may9.md

 # exit and relogin
 * because docker also installed with script so relogin is manditory.
 ![preview](k8s_images/k8s57.png)
-# run the above script in root user
+# run the below command in root user
 * To create cluster in master node use this command ``kubeadm init --pod-network-cidr "10.244.0.0/16" --cri-socket "unix:///var/run/cri-dockerd.sock"``
 ![preview](k8s_images/k8s58.png)
 * To configure we have to follow below commands in reguler user so we can exit from root user.